michal-jamula/Metflix/README.md

   - Implemented H2 database instead of PostgreSQL to make it easier for anyone trying this program on their own computer
     - The H2 database runs in-memory, injects data from .SQL files and drops data when program is shut down
   - Implemented "live reload" from devtools
+- 07/11/2022
+  - Created 'Address', 'Credit card' and 'Movie' Tables.
+Also:
+    - Respective repositories
+    - Respective services
+    - Respective data through SQL inject files
+  - SQL Inject files are now in resources/data repositories, Spring automatically scans and runs any .sql files in that directory
+  - admin_user page is now (almost) fully functional.
+Admins are able to edit information regarding any registered user.

 <br><br>